Fossils and Las Hoyas

 (Marugán-Lobón and Vullo, 2011)

-Fossil skulls, dinosaurs and avian evolution
+Skulls, dinosaurs and avian evolution

-The emergence of an avian skull encompassed quite complex evolutionary processes.
+The emergence of an avian skull encompassed complex evolutionary processes.
 A great part of my research has been devoted to study avian skull evolution at macroevolutionary scales using shape analysis (Geometric Morphometrics).
 Much of the focus has been both in skull and brain organization, the assessment of their interplay, and developing hypotheses about how development might be underlying these macroevolutionary patterns.

 3D landmarks in the avian brain